Our work in Scotland

 We're passionate about collaborating and working with others to improve outcomes for people with cancer and are involved in a number of groups and boards.

-We have representations on a number of groups including:
+We've represented on a number of groups including:

 - The Scottish Cancer Coalition